Master of My Fate: Teaching Resilience When Students Want to Quit

 Every design in this story is printed on demand and shipped worldwide by Redbubble.

-As a sticker on a laptop or binder, the message travels with the student into exam rooms and late-night study sessions — the exact moments resilience is tested.
-Teachers and parents often give these as small tokens of belief: a way of saying I know you can handle this, kept close where the student will see it when they need it.
+As a sticker on a laptop or binder, the message travels with the student into exam rooms and late-night study sessions — the exact moments resilience is tested hardest and adults are nowhere nearby.
+Teachers and parents often give these as small tokens of belief: a quiet way of saying I know you can handle this, kept close where the student will see it precisely when they need it most.

 Shop the sticker →